orbs-network/ton-access/README.md

 4. **Decentralized access to the chain**

     By relying on https://toncenter.com/api/v2/jsonRPC, you're relying on a centralized business (toncenter.com), not a protocol.
-The Orbs Network TON Gateway is a decentralized protocol operated by dozens of [independent nodes](https://status.orbs.network) that are all part of the [Orbs Network](https://github.com/orbs-network).
+The Orbs Network TON-Access is a decentralized protocol operated by dozens of [independent nodes](https://status.orbs.network) that are all part of the [Orbs Network](https://github.com/orbs-network).
 The network mainnet is running since 2019 and validators are staked with Proof-of-Stake consensus with over $100 million TVL locked.
 The network is extremely robust against downtime due to the number of independent nodes.